 Contrary to what international travel companies might tell you, hiring a professional guide is actually not at all expensive for the Manaslu Region.
 On average, the fee is about USD 22 to 25 per day and this includes the guide’s food, accommodation, and insurance.

 We are also often asked by our clients if it is possible to only trek with a porter in Manaslu.
 The answer is yes, this is possible!
-However, the cost of hiring a porter is not that much different to hiring a guide due to the cost of food and insurance.
+However, the cost of hiring a porter is not that much different from hiring a guide due to the cost of food and insurance.
 I would say roughly USD 20 to 25 a day inclusive of food, accommodation, and insurance would be the cost of hiring a porter for Manaslu trek.
 Similarly, we are often asked to design the itinerary with a porter guide (a learning guide) as well, That would cost roughly USD 25 to 30 a day.
 The good thing about having a porter guide is that he also helps to share the load and guide you through the trail.
 In brief, a porter guide is one person who can do both jobs as a guide and a porter.
 This option is an idea for a small group or a couple.

 It is highly recommended that you go with a professional guide for safety reasons and you can be sure of the experience and rigid training they went through to get their license.
 Of course, this depends on you.
 Just as long as you don’t go trekking on your own in Manaslu without a guide or porter as it is not actually allowed by the government.